 Weight loss is the most effective treatment for this disease.
 It can stop inflammation and even reverse scarring in some cases.
 Even a moderate amount of weight loss can help.
-For some, bariatric surgery is the most effective way to quickly lose weight and thereby treat fatty liver disease/steatotic liver disease.
+For some, bariatric surgery is the most effective way to quickly lose weight and thereby treat fatty liver disease.
 Ninety percent of patients show improvement after weight-loss surgery.

-In fact, the liver has a high capacity to repair itself if fatty liver disease/steatotic liver disease is identified early.
+In fact, the liver has a high capacity to repair itself if fatty liver disease is identified early.
 At its early stages, this disease is reversible.
 Researchers are also actively working on finding medicines to help slow down and hopefully reverse this disease.